cinsk/ipmap/README.md

 Installation
 ------------
 No additional installation required for the script.
 However, you need to download the GeoLite City database from MaxMind: http://dev.maxmind.com/geoip/legacy/geolite/  Go there, and download "GeoLite City" database in CSV format.
 You may need to uncompress it.
 Then, you will have `GeoLiteCity-Blocks.csv` and `GeoLiteCity-Location.csv` which are required to run this script.
+Also, you need Google Map API Key.
+Visit here to get a key: https://developers.google.com/maps/documentation/javascript/get-api-key

 Usage
 -----